 As a final quick activity, I like to do something fun as a class.
 We usually play a game or complete a teamwork activity.
 I start the year by teaching the class a few games and activities that we can use throughout the year.
 We use the community building activities for kids weekly to help us stay connected and having fun together!

-Class Meeting Resources
+Classroom and Morning Meeting Resources

 FREE Class Meeting Planner

 To support your effective classroom meetings, I have created a template for you to print and use to plan and prepare your meetings.
 The schedule template includes a brief description of each part and includes an area for notes and specific plans.
 I hope you find it useful.
 Click the image below!

 mind+heart SEL Morning Meeting Bundle

 Transform your classroom with a daily 15 minute morning meeting.
 Get everything you need for a daily meeting in this HUGE bundle.
 Check out this year-long morning meeting resource today!